AShkurpelo/ObjectDB/README.md

 You can check ObjectDB_Example project for examples of use.

+All db files are blocked for outside editing while connection to DB is open.

 Also there are log file in DB directory and you can check it if something went wrong.